-For warranty and regulatory information for this calculator, see pages 221 and 224.
+For warranty and regulatory information for this calculator, see the owner's manual.

-This manual and any keystroke programs contained herein are provided "as is" and are subject to change without notice.
-Hewlett-Packard Company makes no warranty of any kind with regard to this manual or the keystroke programs contained herein, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
-Hewlett-Packard Co. shall not be liable for any errors or for incidental or consequential damages in connection with the furnishing, performance, or use of this manual or the keystroke programs contained herein.
+This manual and any examples contained herein are provided "as is" and are subject to change without notice.
+Hewlett-Packard Company makes no warranty of any kind with regard to this manual, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
+Hewlett-Packard Co. shall not be liable for any errors or for incidental or consequential damages in connection with the furnishing, performance, or use of this manual or the examples contained herein.

-® Hewlett-Packard Co.
-1987.
+• Hewlett-Packard Co.
+1989.
 All rights reserved.
-Reproduction, adaptation, or translation of this manual, including any programs, is prohibited without prior written permission of Hewlett-Packard Company, except as allowed under the copyright laws.
-Hewlett-Packard Company grants you the right to use any program contained in this manual in this Hewlett-Packard calculator.
+Reproduction, adaptation, or translation of this manual is prohibited without prior written permission of Hewlett-Packard Company, except as allowed under the copyright laws.